The following sections of the report examine the circumstances around each instance of governments cutting or restricting access to the internet.

 - Human rights abuses: Press freedoms

-Azerbaijan authorities blocked access to Facebook, WhatsApp, YouTube, Instagram and Twitter from late September into November.
-This internet censorship was imposed during the eruption of violent conflict with Armenia over the contested territory of Nagorno-Karabakh.[16]
+Azerbaijan authorities blocked access to Facebook, WhatsApp, YouTube, Instagram and Twitter from late September into November as conflict broke out with neighbouring Armenia over the contested territory of Nagorno-Karabakh.[16]

 During the period of the internet outages, we documented a 1,646% increase in VPN demand as citizens attempted to circumvent the internet censorship.